Stories

 God help us all.

 Fire departments, police, and roads aren't inherently competitive activities.
 There are some things that make a lot of sense to roll under the government roof.
-Telecom is extremely competitive, though
+Telecom is extremely competitive, though, and I think that's good for us.

 The same thing that's their incentive to maintain all the other things local government provides: did the municiapal fire department become lazy because they've driven the private fire brigades of the 19th century out of business?
 Contrary to what they seem to teach in US schools, the profit motive is not the sole force for good in the known universe.